2021–22 Motherwell F.C. season: January

 On 2 January, Motherwell announced the departure of Mich'el Parker, after his short-term contract had expired.

 On 5 January, Barry Maguire signed a new contract with Motherwell, keeping him at the club until the summer of 2024.

 On 7 January, Robbie Crawford was released by Moterwell to join Partick Thistle on a permanent deal, whilst Liam Shaw joined Motherwell on loan for the remainder of the season from Celtic.

 On 10 January, manager Graham Alexander extended his contract with the club until 2025.

 On 14 January, Motherwell announced the permanent signing of Jordan Roberts from Heart of Midlothian on a contract until the end of the season.

 On 17 January, Motherwell announced that Tony Watt had left the club to sign for Dundee United for an undisclosed amount.

 On 25 January, Motherwell announced the signing of Victor Nirennold on a contract until the end of the season.

 On 28 January, Darragh O'Connor was loaned to Queen of the South for the remainder of the season, and Joseph Efford joined the club for an undisclosed fee from Waasland-Beveren on a contract until the summer of 2023.

 February

 On 18 February, Bevis Mugabi signed a new contract with Motherwell, until the summer of 2024.

 On 23 February, Scott Fox signed a new contract with Motherwell, until the summer of 2023.
 The following day, 24 February, Nathan McGinley also extended his contract with Motherwell, until the summer of 2024.

-On 28 February, PJ Morrison joined Alloa Athletic on loan for the remainder of the season.
+On 28 February, P. J. Morrison joined Alloa Athletic on loan for the remainder of the season.